Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Early in 1942, the escort services in the North Atlantic were reorganized.
 The Americans had plenty enough to take care of closer to home (Operation Paukenschlag) and a great deal of the protection for Trans-Atlantic convoys was left to Canadian and European navy vessels.
 Instead of switching escorts half way, it was now decided to have the original group escort the convoy through the entire voyage.
 Londonderry and St. John's became the new terminal points (instead of Reykjavik as before).
 The first eastbound convoy under this system was SC 67, which departed Halifax on Jan.
 30-1942, arriving Liverpool on Febr.
 15.

-After her repairs, Heina had proceeded from New York to Halifax (see Page 2), then joined Convoy HX 172 from there on Jan.
-26-1942, but she returned to port, and subsequently joined the slower SC convoy on Jan.
+After her repairs, Heina had proceeded from New York to Halifax (again, see Page 2), then joined Convoy HX 172 from there on Jan.
+26-1942, but she returned to port, subsequently joining the slower SC convoy on Jan.
 30. This is confirmed by her movement card, which says she had sailed from New York Jan.
 21, arriving Halifax Jan.
-24, sailed Jan.
+24, left Jan.
 26 in HX 172, arrived Halifax Jan.
 28 with the words "put back" in parenthesis, and "engine trouble repaired Jan.
 29", then sailed from Halifax on Jan.
 30 in Convoy SC 67.
-She was bound for Liverpool with 7700 tons general cargo in station 74 (72?) of this convoy, escorted by Canadian corvettes, among others (see SC convoy escorts).
+She was bound for Liverpool with 7700 tons general cargo in station 74 (72?) of this convoy, escorted by Canadian corvettes, among others.

 The captain was taken to a hospital in Londonderry upon landing there on Febr.
 13; the survivors left Londonderry for Glasgow on Febr.
 14, where the maritime hearings were held on Febr.
 21-1942 with the captain, the 3rd mate and the 1st engineer appearing.

 *Jürgen Rohwer's "Axis Submarine Successes of World War Two" gives the position as 56 10N 21 07W and indicates that Heina was sunk by U 136 (Zimmermann), later possibly also hit by U-591 (Zetzsche), giving the date as Febr.
 11 and time as 01:33 for the first attack (German time).
 "Nortraships flåte" gives the date as Febr.
 10, adding she was in station 7 of the starboard column.
-Also, this Norwegian source adds that a large column of flames had been observed ahead of Heina (time given as 21:50 - this time is also given on Page 2), the alarm was sounded while evasive maneuvers were taken so as not to run into what was believed to be a torpedoed ship, then she herself was hit.
-(J. Rohwer adds in a footnote: "U 136 observed another column of fire following a hit on a corvette [Spikenard] and later sighted debris and two lifeboats").
+This Norwegian source adds that a large column of flames had been observed ahead of Heina (time given as 21:50 - this time is also given on Page 2), the alarm was sounded while evasive maneuvers were taken so as not to run into what was believed to be a torpedoed ship, then she herself was hit.
+(J. Rohwer adds in a footnote: "U 136 observed another column of fire following a hit on a corvette [HMCS Spikenard] and later sighted debris and two lifeboats").
 "The Allied Convoy System" by Arnold Hague states Heina was sunk by U-136 on Febr.
 10. "The World's Merchant Fleets 1939" (Roger W. Jordan) gives the date Febr.
 11 and U-591.
 Heina's movement card gives the sinking position as 56 08N 20 54W at 21:30 local time Febr.
 10, 31 survivors.
-(The corvette Spikenard was also sunk, by U-136; a raft with 8 survivors was found by St. Albans).
+The corvette Spikenard was also sunk, by U-136 - ref. external link at the end of this page.
+(For info, U-591 was responsible for the attack on Norse King later that year).

 Crew List - No Casualties:

-The cook, Nicolai Holst, had previously served on Fernlane - after the loss of Heina he joined Norsktank, later served on Akershus and San Andres.
+The cook, Nicolai Holst, had previously served on Fernlane - after the loss of Heina he joined Norsktank, later served on Akershus and San Andres (see also this external page).

 Captain